jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 included.

 Finally, it isn't entirely correct to describe these files as the sources for "MS-DOS 2.0".
-It's actually a much later snapshot of the code used to build MS-DOS 2.11, so we refer to this collection as MS-DOS 2.x source code.
+It's actually a much later snapshot of source code used to build MS-DOS 2.11, so the collection should be referred to as MS-DOS 2.x.

 **UPDATE**: On September 28, 2018, Microsoft
 [re-released](https://blogs.msdn.microsoft.com/commandline/2018/09/28/re-open-sourcing-ms-dos-1-25-and-2-0/)